OuterHavenLLC/App/README.md

 ### Chat
 * We've revamped our Chat experience!
 You have the option to use the integrated 1:1 and group chats, or go to outerhaven.nyc/chat for a standalone experience.
-* Articles, Blogs, Forums, and SHops now have Group Chat functionality should the author enable it.
+* Articles, Blogs, Forums, and Shops now have Group Chat functionality should the author enable it.
 * Members may now create, update, and purge Group Chats.
 * Paid Messages are possible via Group Chats as a form of content monetization if the owner has enabled payment processing via their shop.
 * Members may bookmark Group Chats, which will appear under the titular list in the Member's personalized Chat experience.